-Class players of the year DeAndre Ayton (Juniors), Romeo Langford (Sophomores) and Charles Bassey (Freshmen) headline the 2015-16 Underclass All-American team
+Class players of the year Marvin Bagley (Juniors), R.J.
+Barrett (Sophomores) and Jalen Suggs (Freshmen) headline the 2016-17 Underclass All-American team

-Six juniors and one special sophomore named to the 22nd Annual All-American Elite Team headline a group of 65 elite players selected to the 2015-16 Underclass All-American team powered by ballislife.com.
+Seven juniors and one special sophomore named to the 23rd Annual All-American Elite Team headline a group of 70 elite players selected to the 2016-17 Underclass All-American team powered by ballislife.com.

-The seven All-Americans and 58 other underclass honorees all had standout campaigns for their respective high school teams, while others are sure to emerge this summer as bona fide 2016-17 All-America candidates.
-Nearly every summer on the grassroots circuit, well-known players are eclipsed by lesser-known commodities, and every so often a prospect comes out of nowhere to emerge as a Mr. Basketball USA candidate.
+The eight All-Americans and 62 other underclass honorees all had standout campaigns for their respective high school teams, while others are sure to emerge this summer as bona fide 2017-18 All-America candidates.
+Nearly every summer on the grassroots circuit, well-known players are eclipsed by lesser-known commodities, and every so often a prospect comes out of nowhere to emerge as a Mr. Basketball USA candidate as was the case in 2016-17 with first five All-American selection and Ballislife All-American Game MVP Collin Sexton of Pebblebrook (Mableton, Ga.).

-Expect more player movement, and perhaps some reclassification, as the summer rolls on.
+Expect more player movement and some reclassification as the summer rolls on.

 This performance-based squad is selected by National Grassroots Editor Ronnie Flores with input from Mr. Basketball USA panelists.
 It is chosen after the conclusion of the season, which makes the Underclass All-American Team more reflective of players who made state championship runs.